NCL’s Glendale Chapter Kicks Off Membership Drive

 “We are excited for the opportunity to welcome new mothers and daughters into our chapter as we continue to create life-long philanthropists who graciously serve the community,” said Monica Ordubegian, Glendale Chapter president.

-For more information, prospective members may visit the Glendale Chapter’s website at nationalcharityleague.org/chapter/glendale/ or send an email to membershipglendale@nclonline.org.
+For more information, prospective members are encouraged to visit the Glendale Chapter’s website at nationalcharityleague.org/chapter/glendale/ or send an email to membershipglendale@nclonline.org.

-• Timeline: Applications for membership are only accepted during the annual membership drive from Oct.
-1 through Jan.
+• Timeline: Applications for membership are only accepted during the annual Membership Drive from Oct.
+1 – Jan.
 7 each year.

-• Eligibility: A prospective member shall reside within the Glendale, La Canada, La Crescenta, Pasadena, Burbank and surrounding areas of Los Angeles, and have a daughter currently in grades 6-8.
+• Eligibility: A prospective member shall reside within the Glendale, La Cañada, La Cresenta, Pasadena, Burbank, and surrounding areas of Los Angeles, and have a daughter currently in (6th through 8th grade).

 • Applications: Completed applications are due by Jan.
 7, 2022.